deaxparadox/ArtOfRust/101-learn/115-smart-pointers/README.md

 # Smart Pointers

-A *pointer* is a general concept  for a variale that contains in memory.
+A *pointer* is a general concept  for a variable that contains in memory.
 This address refers to, or "points at" some other data.

 The most common kind of poitner in Rust is a reference.
 References are indicated by the `&` symbol and borrow that value they point to.
 They don't have any special capabilities other than referring to data, and have no overhead.